sriramdasbalaji/CodeLabs-MobileDevOps/Module1-Xamarin/README.md

 <a name="Exercise1"></a>
 ### Exercise 1: Signing up for a Xamarin Account ###

 Xamarin provides developers with tools to manage cross-platform applications.
-Xamarin is not free - though you can use a trial account for this workshop.
 Developers can choose to run the standalone [Xamarin Studio](https://xamarin.com/studio) (which runs on Windows or Mac) or use Visual Studio with the [Xamarin Visual Studio Tools](https://xamarin.com/visual-studio).

 In this workshop you will be using Xamarin Visual Studio Tools, though the concepts work just as well in Xamarin Studio.